-J W Young Chief Executive
+Chief Executive

-Independent auditors' report to the members of National Waiting Times Centre Board, the Auditor General for Scotland and the Scottish Parliament
+Independent auditor's report to the members of National Waiting Times Centre Board, the Auditor General for Scotland and the Scottish Parliament

-We have audited the financial statements of the National Waiting Times Centre Board for the year ended 31 March 2012 under the National Health Service (Scotland) Act 1978.
-The financial statements comprise specify the titles of the primary statements such as the Balance Sheet, the Statement of Comprehensive Net Expenditure, the Statement of Cash Flow, the Statement of Changes in Taxpayers' Equity and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the 2011/12 Government Financial Reporting Manual (the 2011/12 FReM).
+We have audited the financial statements of NHS National Waiting Times Centre Board for the year ended 31 March 2013 under the National Health Service (Scotland) Act 1978.
+The financial statements comprise the Balance Sheet, the Statement of Comprehensive Net Expenditure and Summary of Resource Outturn, the Statement of Cash Flow, the Statement of Changes in Taxpayers' Equity and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the 2012/13 Government Financial Reporting Manual (the 2012/13 FReM).